fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 When you’re breaking down problems, think to yourself: What are special cases we may need to handle differently?<br>

-# 📼 Objects Workshop
+# 10. Objects Workshop  📼

 ## Learning Objectives
 - [ ] Practice solving problems with objects

 [![objectsWorkshop](https://i.ytimg.com/vi/CHu7iEmuZV4/maxresdefault.jpg)](https://youtu.be/CHu7iEmuZV4)

-To get the most out of this workshop - don’t just watch, code along 💻 You can use the code samples below as a starting point.<br>
+To get the most out of this workshop - don’t just watch, code along.
+You can use the code samples below as a starting point.<br>

 ## Exercise 1